 The General Assembly, which appoints the members of the Foundation Council, meets every three years; the next Assembly is scheduled for 2018.

 While the retirement age (at which members are entitled to receive benefits from the Fund) is 65 in principle, the CPIT allows members who wish to go on working beyond that age to continue to contribute up to 70 years of age, thus deferring the time when they start to receive their retirement pension and proportionally enhancing the benefits they will receive.
 Conversely, early retirement is allowed as of age 60.

 The CPIT is subject to the provisions of the Swiss legislation on pension funds, which allows full transfer of benefits to and from other Swiss provident institutions.
-Members who join the Fund after the age of 20 may retroactively purchase years of contribution in order to improve their retirement pension.

 The CPIT is recognized both by the United Nations system and by the European and coordinated organizations.

-The Fund's assets, which are nearly 60 million Swiss francs, are managed by two major Swiss banks specializing in portfolio management, Pictet and UBS.
+The Fund's assets, which are nearly 60 million Swiss francs, are managed by two major Swiss institutions specializing in portfolio management, Pictet and IST.
 Investment policy is governed by the Swiss legislation on pension funds, which implies prudent, long-term management.
 The CPIT benefits are calculated and paid in Swiss francs, but may be transferred to any country.
 The return on Fund investments is exempted from Swiss tax; only its benefits (income or lump sum) are taxable.